Learn How to Decorate a Mantel in 3 Simple Steps

 White fireplace mantel with mirror clock above candlesticks and books

-Also, ensure that its scale is appropriate for the space.
-The visual weight of this object should adequately balance out the visual weight of the firebox below the mantel and should fill a large portion of the wall above the mantel.
+Scale matters here.
+The anchor piece should feel substantial enough to balance the visual weight of the fireplace below it and fill a good portion of the wall space above the mantel.

 Create a triangle of decor above white french fireplace mantel next to antique dress form